 Trudeau, D. (1999).
 "A Trial of 18 Hz Audio-Visual Stimulation (AVS) on Attention and Concentration in Chronic Fatigue Syndrome (CFS)."
 Presented at the Society for Neuronal Regulation.

 Van Dusen, W. (1975).
 The Presence of Other Worlds.
 London: Wildwood House.

 Vogt, F., Klimesh, W., Dopelmayr, M. (1998).
 "High Frequency Components in the Alpha Band and Memory Performance."
 Journal of Clinical Neurophysiology, 15, 167-172.

 Walter, V. J. & Walter, W. G. (1949).
 "The central effects of rhythmic sensory stimulation."
 Electroencephalography and Clinical Neurophysiology, 1, 57-86.

 Wise, Anna.
 "The High Performance Mind."
 G.P.
 Putman's Sons, New York

 Disclaimer: None of the academic research, academics or findings cited are endorsements of our product in any way whatsoever and we have no commercial association with any of the academics listed.
 We are simply presenting the independent findings of various academics and place their name here as proof that independent research in neuroscience and neurology has been conducted.
-This information is presented to foster a spirit of intellectual stimulation and growth and to aid your understanding of the subject matter in question.
+This information is presented to foster a spirit of intellectual growth and to aid your understanding of the subject matter in question.
 The research cited may be erroneous or have gross omissions.
 We do not vouch for their accuracy or completeness in any way.